dhruvp/atari-pong/Readme.md

     input_dimensions = 80 * 80
     learning_rate = 1e-4
 ```

-Next, we set a bunch of hyperparameters based off of Andrej's blog post.
 We aren't going to worry about tuning them but note that you can probably get better performance by doing so.
 Let's just spend a minute on each parameter:
   - `batch_size`: how many rounds we play before updating the weights of our network.
   - `gamma`: The discount factor we use to discount the effect of old actions on the final result.